Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 After checking the pins out with an oscilloscope, this is what we can see in each of them:

-1. GND verified - solid 0V in the pin we suspected to be GND
+1. GND and Vcc verified - solid 3.3V and 0V in pins 2 and 3, as expected
 2. Tx verified - You can clearly see the device is sending information
 3. One of the pins floats at near-0V.
 This must be the device's Rx, which is floating because we haven't connected the other side yet.